mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 driver.BlockManager.memory.memUsed_MB
 ```

-* When there is not enough RAM for RDD cache, how much data has been spilled to disk?
+* When there isn't enough RAM for RDD cache, how much data has been spilled to disk?
 You should increase executor memory or change `spark.memory.fraction` Spark property to avoid performance degradation.

 ```